tjoskar/ng-lazyload-image/README.md

 ### setup

 This function will be called on setup.
-Can be usefull for (re)setting css-classes and setting the default image.
+Can be useful for (re)setting css-classes and setting the default image.

 This function will be called every time an attrebute is changing.